For Exclusive Offers & Latest Info: Enter your email!

 Great for keeping cool onshore and essential for shower floors in marinas and ports.

-It’s unlikely that you will be able to do laundry along the way, so bring enough sets of clothes to last you for the two weeks.
+It’s unlikely that you will be able to do laundry along the way, so bring enough sets of clothes to last you for the trip length.
 You can handwash some essentials if necessary but water is at a premium onboard so we don’t encourage this except on the longer trips of over 2 weeks duration.
 The start and end ports will nearly always have laundry facilities.

 Toothbrush, toothpaste, shower gel, razor, deodorant and whatever else you need.
 We would bring a normal towel for comfort, but a travel towel is also good.